 In their report, Meeting the Challenge of Combating Chronic Absenteeism, Balfanz and Vaughan found that chronically absent students who had received mentors increased their school attendance by almost two full weeks a year.
-Narrowing the focus even further, the report stated, "In the 25 percent of schools with the greatest impacts, chronically absent students supported by Success Mentors gained, on average, more than a month of school."
+Narrowing the focus even further, the report stated, "In the 25 percent of schools with the greatest impacts, chronically absent students supported by Success Mentors gained,

+The attendance pilot was more successful at some schools than others.
+Among the 100 schools participating, 58 saw an overall reduction in chronic absenteeism. on average, more than a month of school."
 Chronically absent high school students with mentors were 52 percent more likely to still be in school the following year than similar students in a comparison group who did not have mentors-a huge difference among teens at high risk of dropping out, according to the report.

 Importantly, Balfanz and Vaughan also looked at the performance in school of the students who had been chronically absent but improved their attendance.
 Students who "exit" chronic absenteeism do much better academically, the authors noted, showing that is possible to "recover" from chronic absenteeism and do well in school.
 Among high school students, 80 percent who stopped being chronically absent in the 2009-10 school year were still in school three years later, compared to just 60 percent of students who became chronically absent that year and remained so.
-Academic performance improved as well: high school students who stopped being chronically absent improved their high school grade point average, according to the report.
-Elementary and middle school students who stopped being chronically absent were more likely to pass standardized tests than those who remained chronically absent.
+Academic performance improved as well: high school students who stopped being chronically absent average, according to the report.
+Elementary and middle school students who stopped being chronically absent.
 The authors found the strongest impacts were among elementary and middle schools students, especially among struggling students.
 (See "Students Who Recover from Chronic Absenteeism Do Better Academically," page 39.)